GravityPDF/gravity-pdf-documentation/docs/v6/templates/aryal.md

 ## Configuring

 All PDF templates have common settings that can be configured, such as font, security and PDF attachments, and we recommend [reviewing the PDF setup guide](../users/setup-pdf.md) to get a better understanding on all the available settings.
-All template-specific configuration is done from the *Template* tab and below you'll find detailed information about each option available in *Aryal*, what it does and how it alters the generated PDF.
+All template-specific configuration is done from the *Template* tab, and below you'll find detailed information about each option available in *Aryal*, what it does and how it alters the generated PDF.

 ### Main Heading
-* The main heading is left-aligned and included on first page of your PDF, [below the Logo](#logo) (if present), and before any of your Gravity Forms fields.
+* The main heading is left-aligned and included on the first page of your PDF, [below the Logo](#logo--image) (if present), and before any of your Gravity Forms fields.
 Merge tags are supported.
 * Leave the field blank to disable.
 * This option replaces the "Show Form Title" setting.
 To replicate, use the `{form_title}` merge tag.

 ### Logo / Image
 * This image is positioned in the top-left of the first page of the PDF (above the [Main Heading](#main-heading)).
 The height of the image will be no greater than 283px (24 millimetres or about 0.94 inches).
 * An image 500px wide will be a suitable resolution in most cases.
-To ensure your PDF generates quickly and the PDF file size stays small we recommend using an image under 1MB.
+To ensure your PDF generates quickly and the PDF file size stays small, we recommend using an image under 1MB.

 ### Primary Color
 * The Primary Color is used to calculate a spread of colours for the background triangles.
 The List and Likert fields, as well as the Product Table, make use of this colour in their table layout.